 - Education & Awareness: The first step is to open the lines of communication between patients and healthcare professionals.
 This will ensure that patients and families have a clear understanding of available resources.
 Tools include:

 - Risk Assessment: Based on a comprehensive risk assessment, the patient’s social worker or financial navigator will customize a program that fits each patient and his or her family’s specific needs.

 - Financial Handbook: An educational handbook that is written by patients and caregivers will outline the often hard-to-find information and address the direct and indirect costs that accompany cancer care

-- Research: Institutions who have adopted the Financial Treatment Project will conduct academic studies measuring the impact of the program.
+- Research: Institutions who have adopted the Financial Treatment Initiative will conduct academic studies measuring the impact of the program.
 This data will help to raise awareness for the value of financial interventions, ultimately influencing policy change in support of financial health for cancer patients and families.

 - Medical Costs & Insurance: A specially trained financial navigator will work through the complexities of costs of care and related insurance with each patient and family.
 This will enable them to optimize health insurance coverage for their specific need, provide access to patent assistance for medications, help with the disability application process, identify assistance for transportation, and more.

 - Non-Medical Costs: Through a partnership with the Foundation for Financial Planning and Financial Planning Association, certified financial planners will provide their services pro-bono to patients and their families to better plan for anticipated care-related expenses and loss of income.